 In most cases, when eLearning courseware is being created, a SCORM-compliant authoring tool will be used.
 The product is a zip folder, which will be uploaded to your SCORM-compliant LMS, which then takes care of the rest.

 Later, the course is published on the LMS and a learner can log in to view the course material using a browser.
 The LMS will be responsible for collecting data, tracking, and reporting the learner’s performance.
 Also, SCORM will define to the LMS which data to receive.

 When you need to connect your computer to a device, mostly, you will do so via a USB port.
 Indeed, the USB is the universal standard set by hardware manufacturers to ensure that all computer products work together easily.

 The USB standard ensures that no manufacturer develops a device that needs a special proprietary plug.
 Consequently, companies create products that work with each other seamlessly in the computer ecosystem.

-Hence, the customer will have more choice and not be limited to a few ‘compatible’ devices.
+Hence, the customer will have more choices and not be limited to a few ‘compatible’ devices.
 SCORM is like the USB standard.
 It just standardizes many elements of eLearning and punishes those which are not compliant.
-In the same fashion, the USB standard will punish you if you try to connect your computer to a non-USB compliant device.
+In the same fashion, the USB standard will punish you if you try to connect your computer to a non-USB-compliant device.